 The online MSN program provides registered nurses, with a baccalaureate degree, with an opportunity to build expertise in a specialized area of practice while enhancing their skills in theory and research in professional practice.

-The degree requires 39 semester hours of graduate level coursework with a blend of classroom and practicum experiences.
-Coursework is offered in an executive format, meeting face-to-face with majority coursework online.
+The degree requires 39 semester hours of graduate level coursework delivered in an online format.
+Coursework is offered with majority coursework online plus required practicums.

 Students may enroll as either full-time or part-time students.
 Full-time students can expect to complete their degree in a little over two years through an individualized plan of study.
 All full-time and part-time students must complete all degree requirements within five (5) calendar years of the date of the first registration for graduate study.

 For specific information related to these specialty tracks, please visit those respective pages linked on the menu.

 PURPOSE OF THE MSN PROGRAM

 The purpose of the Master of Science in Nursing (MSN) program is to prepare nurses for advanced roles in specialty areas of nursing and provide a foundation for additional graduate study.
 The advanced practice area of nurse educator, clinical nurse leader, or rural case manager can be practiced in diverse healthcare settings.
 Graduates of the program will be able to improve nursing practice through the advancement of nursing knowledge, contribute to the improvement of health care delivery, participate in health policy development, and contribute to the advancement of the nursing profession.

 Upon completion of the program, the graduate will be able to:

 - Synthesize evidence-based knowledge, theories and principles from nursing, the arts and humanities, bio-psycho-social and applied sciences which support advanced nursing practice and role development.